raindog308/roll20-aftermath/README.md

 ![image](https://github.com/raindog308/roll20-aftermath/blob/master/img/image2.png)

-4. Then create the following macro:
+4. Then create the following macro (this is the example for hit-location, hit-location-quad is the same):

 ![image](https://github.com/raindog308/roll20-aftermath/blob/master/img/image3.png)